-Elisabeth may be old enough to collect retrieve the upper part of retirement, but that doesn't stop her from the roller furler, an easy going aloft. was rather disappointing, since the roller furler is only two years old.
-If we'd been farther offshore, Rod would have had to go aloft while we were at sea.
-But we made our way to Funafuti under main only and with some help from the engine.
-Once in the anchorage we had to retrieve the upper part of the roller furler, an easy task.
+Elisabeth may be old enough to collect retirement, but that doesn't stop her from going aloft. the anchorage we had to retrieve the upper part of the roller furler, an easy task.
+When L asked Bod going alort. task.
 When I asked Rod if I could do the job, he said, "Of course."
 All I needed to do was to connect a line to the furler, so we could pull it down.
 So, up I went.
 While aloft, I took some photos and enjoyed the beautiful view.
 Piece of cake!
 My second occasion to go up the mast last year arose when we were preparing our boat for going into a pit at Vuda Marina, Viti Levu, Fiji for cyclone season.
 The wind instrument had to come down, so again I volunteered to be hauled up.
 Camera in pocket, up I went.
-I really enjoy going aloft - although I confess I haven't tried Yachtfinders/Windseakers
+I really enjoy going aloft - although I confess I haven't tried